-Share repurchases are well-suited to addressing the complications associated with the clientele effect within a shareholder base.
-Public companies are especially enamored of the technique, as the firms in our sample returned \$26.3 billion to investors through share repurchases in 2015, compared to just \$14.3 billion in dividends.
-For private company directors, executing a share repurchase program involves evaluating both the company's financial capacity to engage in the transaction and determining the offering price per share.
+Share repurchases are well-suited to addressing the complications associated with the clientele effect within a family shareholder base.
+Public companies are especially enamored of the technique, as the firms in our sample returned \$32.5 billion to investors through share repurchases in 2017, compared to just \$18.8 billion in dividends.
+For family business directors, executing a share repurchase program involves evaluating both the company's financial capacity to engage in the transaction and determining the offering price per share.